imutkarsht/BASIC-DOM-PROJECTS/readme.md

 - Reset button -  will set color back to White.
 - color generated -  will use an array to display last five colors generated.

+### 7- Random Jokes
+> A Random Joke Generator that tells a random Programming joke using joke API and fetch API.
 ---